zenphantom/ml-git/docs/mlgit_internals.md

 | *Figure 4. ml-git high-level architecture and meta-/data relationships* |

 So IPLD/CID has been implemented on top of the S3 driver.
+The chunking strategy is a recommendation to turn S3 interactions more efficient when dealing with large files.
+It's also interesting to note that if ml-git implements a Thread pool to concurrently upload & download files to a S3 bucket.
+Last but not least, it would be possible to further accelerate ml-git interactions with a S3 bucket thanks to AWS CloudFront. (not implemented yet)

+### ml-git baseline performance numbers ###

+#### CamSeq01 under ml-git  ####

+* CamSeq01 size : 92MB
+* Locations: website in Cambridge -- S3 bucket in us-east-1 -- me in South Brazil

+* Download from website: ~4min22s

+* upload to S3 with ml-git :
+    * Sequential : 13m24s
+    * Concurrent (10 threads) : 6m49s
+    * Concurrent (20 threads) : 4m29s
+* download to S3 with ml-git :
+    * Sequential : 7m21s
+    * Concurrent (10 threads) : 1m11s
+    * Concurrent (20 threads) : 0m51s

+#### MSCoco (all files) under ml-git  ####

+* MSCoco :
+    * Size : 26GB
+    * number of files : 164065 ; chunked into ~400-500K blobs (todo: exact blob count)
+* Locations: original dataset: unknown -- S3 bucket in us-east-1 -- me in South Brazil

+* Download from website: unknown

+* upload to S3 with ml-git :
+    * Concurrent (10 threads) : 12h30m
+* download to S3 with ml-git :
+    * Concurrent (10 threads) : 10h45m

+#### MSCoco (zip files) under ml-git  ####

+* MSCoco :
+    * Size : 25GB
+    * number of files : 3 (train.zip, test.zip, val.zip) ; 102299 blobs
+* Locations: original dataset: unknown -- S3 bucket in us-east-1 -- me in South Brazil

+* Download from website: unknown

+* upload to S3 with ml-git :
+    * Concurrent (10 threads) : 4h35m
+* download to S3 with ml-git :
+    * Concurrent (10 threads) : 3h39m

 ## ml-git add, commit, push commands internals ##

 | ![mlgit-command-internals](ml-git--command-internals.png) |
 |:--:|
 | *Figure 5. ml-git commands internals* |